 [REDACTED]\DbScanner.exe /connectionString=[REDACTED] /input=*.sql

 The commandLine property might describe a command that would be harmful if it were executed.
-For this reason, a SARIF consumer that receives of a SARIF log file from an untrusted source SHOULD NOT execute the command line without first examining it carefully.
+For this reason, a SARIF consumer that receives a SARIF log file from an untrusted source SHOULD NOT execute the command line without first examining it carefully.
 In particular, an automated SARIF consumer SHALL NOT execute a command line in a SARIF log file from an untrusted source.

 EXAMPLE 2: An example of a harmful command line: